 In 2014, Dr. Vogelstein and his colleagues looked at the liquid biopsies of 846 patients with different kinds of cancers, including pancreatic.
 The tests confirmed the presence of cancer in 80 percent of the patients with advanced disease, and 47 percent of the patients with localized tumors.
 With funding from the Lustgarten Foundation, Dr. Vogelstein and his team are now studying pancreatic cancer patients at various stages of the disease.
 So far, he says, “we’ve found that somewhere between 40 to 60 percent of localized pancreatic cancers are detectable with liquid biopsies.
 Obviously we’d like it to be 100 percent, but 40 is better than zero.”

 Critics of this burgeoning area of research warn that early screenings for other cancers such as breast and prostate have been associated with overdiagnosis and overtreatment.
-With regards to prostate, in particular, which tends to be slower-moving, aggressive, early treatment is often not recommended.
+With regards to prostate, in particular, which tends to be slower-moving and less aggressive, early treatment is often not recommended.

 Other questions raised: What if a patient tests positive for a mutation associated with several types of cancer?
 How would a doctor deliver that news without inspiring potentially unnecessary fear and anxiety?